-more than 2,5 million pordata site visits per year more than 12 million page views Sharing the knowledge and content that we produce enables us to further our mission of engaging society and contributing to the country's development.
+Sharing the knowledge and content that we produce enables us to further our mission of engaging society and contributing to the country's development.

 website & social media The Foundation's institutional website (ffms.pt) serves as the organisation's virtual home, as it does not have a visitable headquarters accessible to the the public.
 The website plays a vital role in promoting the Foundation's mission of fostering informed debate and reflection on the issues most relevant to Portuguese society.
 By providing a centralised platform for sharing information, resources and research on a wide range of topics within its areas of expertise, the website serves as a valuable resource for academics, policymakers and members of the public wishing to engage in meaningful discussions about the challenges facing Portuguese society.
 The easy to explore and interactive website provides access to the Foundation's studies, its bookshop, the Pordata portal and all other Foundation events and activities.
-In FFMS Play, viewers can access all the Foundation's productions' video and audio content, including conferences, interviews, podcasts and TV documentaries.
-The website is a key instrument in the dissemination of our work, allowing us to reach a wide and diverse audience, transcending geographic and institutional boundaries and enabling us to connect with people across Portugal and beyond.
-The Foundation is also actively present on social media, with more than 181,000 followers on Facebook, 32,000 followers on LinkedIn, 31,000 followers on Instagram and 15,000 followers on Twitter, by the end of December 2022 more than 900,000 website visits per year
+In FFMS Play, viewers can access all the Foundation's productions' video and audio content, including conferences, interviews, podcasts and TV documentaries. francisco manuel dos santos foundation The website is a key instrument in the dissemination of our work, allowing us to reach a wide and diverse audience, transcending geographic and institutional boundaries and enabling us to connect with people across Portugal and beyond.
+The Foundation is also actively present on social media, with more than 246,000 followers on Facebook, 51,000 followers on LinkedIn, 54,000 followers on Instagram and 46,000 followers on Twitter, by the end of December 2023. more than 1,6 million website visits per year

+Ucrânia

+PODCAST

+DOCUMENTÁRIO

 Alterações climáticas: ı futuro possível

 As alterações climáticas são o maior desafio do tempo.
-Em Portugal, a escassez de água no sul t agravar-se e os períodos de seca serão mais pro Este documentário, revela como os diversos sec atividade terão de se adaptar a esta nova realida pôr em causa o seu desenvolvimento e crescime económicos.
+Em Portugal, a escassez de água no sul t agravar-se e os periodos de seca serão mais pro Este documentário, revela como os diversos sec atividade terão de se adaptar a esta nova realida pôr em causa o seu desenvolvimento e crescime económicos.

-🔄 29 MARÇO 2023 | 🕙 50 MIN
+🔄 29 MARÇO 2023 | 🕓 50 MIN

 Mais vistos

-3 6 MIN

-PODCAST

-33
+Q

+francisco manuel dos santos foundation

 foundation productions

 We disseminate our work through a wide range of in-house productions that allow us full independence in terms of the topics and publics to address and the experts to consult.
 This allows us to cover the topics we consider to be among the most relevant for the country and our mission, regardless of audience reach or productions grid limitations.

 Our productions include the following: